Tokaroi/client-leaks/README.md

 # client-leaks
-A collextion of some client leaks.
+A collection of some client leaks.

 use them at your own risk